justinfreitag/disruption-field-codex/README.md

 # Disruption Field Codex

 > “This is not a guidebook.
-It is a map of the invisible war for resonance.”
+It is a symbolic map of the contested terrain of resonance.”

 The Disruption Field Codex is a living symbolic archive designed to document, expose, and counteract **neuro-sensory, symbolic, and resonance-based manipulation techniques** used by coordinated networks.